connorslade/mslicer/docs/getting_started.md

 Each model in your project is listed in the `Models` panel.
 By clicking the arrow button next to a model, you can access all its properties, including size, position, and rotation, as well as run actions like deleting the model or aligning it to the bed.

-If you're unfamiliar with normals, they are vectors at each vertex of a model that are perpendicular to the surface and point outward.
-Normals are crucial for the slicer to determine whether it is entering or exiting a model, especially when models intersect with themselves or other models.
-Incorrect normals from imported `.stl` or `.obj` files can result in artifacts in the output.
-For this reason, under the `Normals` action, you can either flip or recalculate the normals of a model.

 ## Slicing

 After starting a slice operation, a new panel will open showing the operation progress.
 However, it shouldn't be open for long because (as far as I know) mslicer is the fastest MSLA slicer currently available (:p).
 You will then be presented with a slice preview.
 You can drag to pan, scroll to zoom, and scrub through the slider on the left to look through each layer.